A Lowdown on the Brief and Importance of a Man’s Undergarments

 In fact, the tombs of the Pharaohs revealed that the loin cloth was also worn by Egyptians in the second millennium BC.
 Men in ancient Greece and Rome were rather creative in that they wore loin cloth made of soft leather, linen or wood!

-In the middle ages, Braies were being worn.
-It was typically worn by Celtic and Germanic tribes and even by the Roman – who called it Braccae.
+In the Middle Ages, Braies were being worn.
+It was typically worn by Celtic and Germanic tribes and even by the Romans – who called it Braccae.
 They were also made out of leather, wool, cotton or linen.

-The men’s underwear was mass produced in the 1700s with the advent of Industrial revolution.
-In 1874, a tailor in a sporting goods company in Chicago invented “Jockstrap”.
+Men’s underwear was mass-produced in the 1700s with the advent of Industrial Revolution.
+In 1874, a tailor in a sporting goods company in Chicago invented the “Jockstrap”.
 Later Jockstrap was used more by the bike riders.
-These kind of briefs support a man’s genitals but expose his butts.
+These kinds of briefs support a man’s genitals but expose his butts.

-Let us look at how the briefs gained in popularity.
+Let us look at how the briefs gained popularity.

-Overall, brief (or jockeys or Y-fronts) remain the most popular type of briefs for men.
+Overall, briefs (or jockeys or Y-fronts) remain the most popular type of briefs for men.

 Fertility and Underwears